RoboJackets/robocup-software/soccer/gameplay2/readme.md

 There are a few rules that you have to follow in order for the auto-reloading and play-registry systems to work.

 * Only one play can be defined for play file (you can put as many skills as you want in a skill file though)
+* Don't use `from xxxx import yyyy` where yyyy is not a module, use `import xxxx`.
+This has to do with how python handles modules and the classes loaded from those modules.
+If you do it the wrong way, when a play file changes on disk and we reload it as a module, the `yyyy` that you imported from the module earlier won't get reloaded.